Averroes Ai Automated Visual inspection software

 Use case: Depth inspection, volume measurement, assembly validation

-3D vision systems acquire depth data by combining images from multiple angles or using technologies like stereo vision, structured light, or time-of-flight sensors.
+3D vision systems acquire depth data by combining multiple machine vision cameras or using technologies like stereo vision, structured light, or time-of-flight sensors.

 3. Line Scan Vision Systems